-As of December 31, 2022, we had \$215 million notional value of centrally cleared credit default swaps ("CDS") outstanding that reference the Markit CDX Investment Grade Index, maturing in June 2027.
+As of December 31, 2023 and 2022, we had \$95 million and \$215 million, respectively, notional value of centrally cleared credit default swaps ("CDS") outstanding that reference the Markit CDX Investment Grade or High Yield Grade Index, maturing in December 2028 and June 2027, respectively.
 Under the terms of our CDS, we pay fixed periodic payments equal to 1% per annum of the notional value and we are entitled to receive payments for qualified credit events.
-As of December 31, 2022, the CDS had a market value of \$(2) million, and a carrying value of zero dollars, net of variation margin settlements.
+As of December 31, 2023 and 2022, the CDS had a market value of \$(6) million and \$(2) million, respectively, and a net carrying value of zero dollars, net of variation margin settlements.
 Pursuant to rules governing central clearing activities, we recognize variation margin settlements as a direct reduction of the carrying value of the CDS asset or liability.